pontusc/homelab/monitoring/readme.md

 Install using `helm install loki grafana/loki -n monitoring -f loki-values.yml`

+### Loki "too many open file" error

+See [this topic](https://askubuntu.com/questions/162229/how-do-i-increase-the-open-files-limit-for-a-non-root-user/162230#162230).
+You have to configure the node to allow whatever number of file descriptors you want.
+Can check on nodes with `ulimit -n`

 ## Alloy

 Install using `helm install alloy grafana/alloy -n monitoring -f alloy-values.yml`